999 Calls.

 Here for Cambridge.

-University of Cambridge student doctors, responding to 999 emergencies across Cambridge as Community First Responders.Trained and dispatched by the East of England Ambulance Service NHS Trust, we attend a range of emergencies including cardiac arrest, chest pain, respiratory distress and seizure.
-We work alongside local ambulance crews to support the best possible care for our community.
+University of Cambridge student doctors, responding to 999 emergencies across Cambridge as Community First Responders.Trained and dispatched by the East of England Ambulance Service NHS Trust, we attend a range of emergencies including cardiac arrests, chest pain, respiratory distress and seizures.
+We work alongside local ambulance crews to provide the best possible care for our community.

 OUR IMPACT —